 With our skillful negotiations, we can help you settle the matter sooner, get more money for compensation, and help you rest so that you can get your life back on track.

-You’re a regular person who lived a normal life before all this happened.
-You probably don’t know what a fair settlement offer is or how to value the claim.
-That is why you should call Ehline Law Firm at (213) 596-9642 because we do the math for you.
+You’re a regular person who lived an everyday life before all this happened.
+You probably don’t know a fair settlement offer or how to value the claim.
+You should call Ehline Law Firm at (213) 596-9642 because we do the math for you.

-There are countless factors involved when valuing a claim, including but not limited to:
+There are countless factors involved when valuing a claim, including but not limited to the following:

 Spinal cord damage remains highly expensive and traumatic, requiring you to receive medical expert consultations to evaluate your condition and determine your current costs and future potential needs.

-At Ehline Law Firm, we work on a contingency basis, which means that you don’t pay anything until we win your case.
+At Ehline Law Firm, we work on a contingency basis, which means you don’t pay anything until we win your case.
 Why is that important?
-We are all in, and we naturally have an incentive to work hard to get you everything you deserve.
-You have a dependable, shrewd, and focused lawyer on your side with extensive experience (over 15 years) working against insurance companies.
+We are all in and naturally have the incentive to work hard to get you everything you deserve.
+You have a dependable, intelligent, and focused lawyer on your side with extensive experience (over 15 years) working against insurance companies.

 Most medical professionals categorize the different injuries to your spine based on a paralyzed body part, such as:

-If you try to tackle your personal injury case alone or by using an inferior attorney, you might not receive all the compensation you deserve.
-It is always best to work with a good lawyer, and the ones at Ehline Law Firm are aggressive and compassionate for you to seek restitution of the full amount from those responsible.
+If you try to tackle your personal injury case alone or use an inferior attorney, you might not receive all the compensation you deserve.
+It is always best to work with a good lawyer, and the ones at Ehline Law Firm are aggressive and compassionate for you to seek restitution of the total amount from those responsible.

-You should always choose a lawyer who specializes in your injury type to ensure that they have the right knowledge to handle the case efficiently.
+It would help if you always chose a lawyer specializing in your injury type to ensure they have the proper knowledge to handle the case efficiently.
 At Ehline Law Firm, our team focuses primarily on personal injury cases, emphasizing spine injuries.

-You also need someone who offers support.
-Traumatizing back injuries will be detrimental to your health and will take many years to recover from.
+It would help if you also had someone who offers support.
+Traumatizing back injuries will be detrimental to your health and take many years to recover.
 This winding road isn’t something you want to endure alone or with only your family by your side.
 You and your loved ones must have someone compassionate to turn to when life gets rough.
-Ehline Law Firm is beside you for each step on this journey you face.
+Ehline Law Firm is beside you for each step you take.
 We know money can’t bring back the life you had, but it can help you cope with your new life and handle any expenses that arise from this traumatic event.